amy3600/Demo/README.md

 # Demo
-This is my first Repo
+This is my first Repo.
+Owner- Amit Kumar